nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 df_lc = df_lc.astype({col: "float" for col in ["time", "flux", "err"]})
 ```

-### 2.6  Restructure dataframe in format expected by sktime
+### 2.6  Restructure dataframe
 - Make columns have band names in them and then remove band from the index
 - pivot the dataframe so that SKTIME understands its format
+- this will put it in the format expected by sktime

 ```{code-cell} ipython3
 df_lc